Scalable Power System Line Upgrade Planning With Policy Constraints: A "Branch and Benders" Approach: Algorithm

 \subsection{Combined Branch-and-Bound and Benders algorithm}

 The modified Branch-and-Bound algorithm is shown in Figure~\ref{alg:bnbcuts}, extended to include the changes introduced by the application of the Benders decomposition for the relaxations.
-The major differences to the version presented in~\cite{merkli2018globally} are as follows: \begin{enumerate}[1)] \item Only a limited number, $B \in \N$, of Benders iterations are performed on each relaxation. \item The algorithm reuses cuts obtained from the partial solves for tightened versions of the relaxation from which they were obtained, since they remain valid. \end{enumerate} The following Lemmas provide an explanation as to why this combination of algorithms is computationally correct in the sense that no feasible points are artificially discarded. \begin{lemma} Despite not solving the relaxed problems fully, the algorithm never cuts branches of the tree that would not have been cut if the relaxations were fully solved. \end{lemma} \begin{proof} Each Benders iteration yields a valid lower bound on the objective, $L_{\text{Benders}} \le L_\text{true}$.
+The major differences to the version presented in~\cite{merkli2018globally} are as follows: \begin{enumerate}[1)] \item The relaxations are solved with the Benders decomposition.
+Only a limited number, $B \in \N$, of Benders iterations are performed on each relaxation. \item The algorithm reuses cuts obtained from the partial solves for tightened versions of the relaxation from which they were obtained, since they remain valid. \end{enumerate} Heuristic methods include approaches such as the ones outlined in the introduction.
+Well-performing heuristics can lead to good or even optimal solutions being found very rapidly, even though the solution process will typically take a much longer time to certify that an optimal solution is actually optimal.

+The following Lemmas provide an explanation as to why this combination of algorithms is computationally correct in the sense that no feasible points are artificially discarded. \begin{lemma} Despite not solving the relaxed problems fully, the algorithm never cuts branches of the tree that would not have been cut if the relaxations were fully solved. \end{lemma} \begin{proof} Each Benders iteration yields a valid lower bound on the objective, $L_{\text{Benders}} \le L_\text{true}$.
 This means that for the result of each iteration,

 and hence the branch cutting criterion can never discard a branch that should have been explored. \end{proof} \begin{lemma} Cuts obtained in each Benders solve are valid for all descendants of that node in the Branch-and-Bound tree. \end{lemma} \begin{proof} The feasible set of each node is a restriction of that of all its parents.
 All constraints that were valid for the parent feasible set are also valid for the more restricted feasible set of the node itself. \end{proof}